-- 1. The total amount of the financial incentives will not exceed the eligible project costs of the property improvements (clearance/demolition, construction, reconstruction and rehabilitation, or improvement of energy efficiency). - 2.
-The City is not responsible for the costs associated with preparing a CIP application or any other related costs. - 3.
-Should the applicant fall into default of any of the eligibility requirements or any other requirements of the City then the City may delay, reduce, or cancel the incentive, and may require
+- 1. The total amount of the financial incentives will not exceed the eligible project costs of the property improvements (clearance/demolition, construction, reconstruction and rehabilitation, or improvement of energy efficiency), and may combine financial tools (grants, loans, rebates). - 2.
+The City is not responsible for the costs associated with preparing a CIP application or any other related costs.

-- repayment of any of the incentive program benefits, at the discretion of the City. - 4.
+- 3. Should the applicant fall into default of any of the eligibility requirements or any other requirements of the City then the City may delay, reduce, or cancel the incentive, and may require repayment of any of the incentive program benefits, at the discretion of the City. - 4.
 Any program commitments may be cancelled if work does not commence within six (6) months of the City's approval of an application, or in accordance with an Agreement with the City.